Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Paul wrote four books while he was under house arrest.
 They are Ephesians, Philippians, Colossians, and Philemon.
 The short book of Philippians has only four chapters.
 Throughout the entire book, Paul encouraged the people of Philippi to rejoice and experience joy even though he himself was in chains.

 In the "Joy" book, Paul used the word "joy" 19 times.
 He said people should have joy in all circumstances and not just when they get what they want.
 He stated that there is joy in serving others.
-He told the people to be joyful by having faith and to experience joy by giving.
+He told the people to be joyful by having faith and to experience the joy of giving.

 Ways to Experience the Joy of the Lord